zn3x/castmedia/docs/configuration.md

   check_forwardedfor: false
 ```

-Although castmedia supports TLS by default for listener addresses, it is not recommended as it is not compatible with migration.
+Although castmedia supports TLS by default for listener addresses, it is not recommended unless you are using Linux with TLS kernel module enabled.
-If you still want to configure TLS for a port, you can configure it like the following:
+You can configure TLS like the following:
 ```yaml
 tls:
 address: